 What is Colorado Pork Green Chili?

-Colorado Green Chili is a traditional Chile Verde that is popular all throughout the state of Colorado!
+Colorado Green Chili is a traditional Chile Verde that is popular throughout the state of Colorado!
 It is made with chunks of pork shoulder simmered in broth, along with lots of diced green chiles, diced tomatoes, and spices.

 The funny thing about green chili is that it isn't always green.
 It's called green chile because it uses green chiles, but the tomatoes and spices give a red appearance.